ordepdev/ordepdev.github.io/_drafts/what-you-should-know-about-database-storage-and-retrieval.md

 If we need to split a page because an insertion caused it to be overfull, we need to write the two pages that were split, and also overwrite their parent page to update the references to the two child pages.
-Overwritten several pages at once it's a dangerous operation that can result with a corrupted _index_ if the database crashes.
+Overwritten several pages at once it's a dangerous operation that can result in a corrupted _index_ if the database crashes.

-The solution to tackle this problem is to introduce an addictional structure - the _Write-Ahead Log_ (WAL); where all modifications will be written before it can be applied to the tree itself.
+The solution to tackle this problem is to introduce an additional structure - the _Write-Ahead Log_ (WAL); where all modifications will be written before it can be applied to the tree itself.
 If the database crashes, the WAL  will be used to restore the _tree_ back to a consistent state.

-But writting all modifications to the WAL introduces other problem - _write amplification_; when one write to the database results in multiple writes to disk which has a direct performance cost.
+But writing all modifications to the WAL introduces other problem - _write amplification_; when one write to the database results in multiple writes to disk which has a direct performance cost.

 ## Wrapping Up

-With this brief introduction on several types of data storage engines we can take some conclusions:
+With this brief introduction on several types of data storage engines, we can take some conclusions:

 * Writes are slower on _B-Trees_ since they must write every piece of data at